pnnl/pecblocks/README.md

 outputs are reduced-order models that meet specified accuracy requirements, while providing important advantages over the original EMT models:

-- ConverterBlock models have fewer nodes and can take longer time steps, resulting in shorter simulation times
+- Converter Block models have fewer nodes and can take longer time steps, resulting in shorter simulation times
-- ConverterBlock models are continuously differentiable, making them compatible with control design methods
+- Converter Block models are continuously differentiable, making them compatible with control design methods

 Models will run in both time domain and frequency domain.
 The scope includes not only the power electronic converter, but also the photovoltaic (PV) array, maximum power point tracking (MPPT), phase-lock loop (PLL) control, output filter